-That’s right, but he’s in your film and it’s your work.
+That’s right, but he’s in your film, and it’s your work.
 Aren’t you overlooking your contribution as a filmmaker and cinematographer to this wonderful piece of cinema?
-Also when looking at “Outland” or “The Star Chamber” and so many of your movies, it only takes five minutes to realize, ‘This is going to be very good!’
+Also when you watch “Outland” or “The Star Chamber” , and so many of your movies, it only takes five minutes to realize, ‘This is going to be very good.’

 One of your first films was “Fat Chance” with Michael Caine and Natalie Wood.
 You were a young filmmaker while they were established stars.
 What was that working experience like?